kubernetes/website/docs/setup/independent/install-kubeadm.md

 * 2 GB or more of RAM per machine (any less will leave little room for your apps)
 * 2 CPUs or more
 * Full network connectivity between all machines in the cluster (public or private network is fine)
-* Unique hostname, MAC address, and product_uuid for every node
+* Unique hostname, MAC address, and product_uuid for every node.
+See the section below for more details.
 * Certain ports are open on your machines.
-See the section below for more details
+See the section below for more details.
 * Swap disabled.
 You **MUST** disable swap in order for the kubelet to work properly.

 {% endcapture %}

 {% capture steps %}

-## Verify the MAC address and product_uuid are unique for every node
+#### Verify the MAC address and product_uuid are unique for every node

 * You can get the MAC address of the network interfaces using the command `ip link` or `ifconfig -a`
 * The product_uuid can be checked by using the command `sudo cat /sys/class/dmi/id/product_uuid`